supsm/MCPPPP/README.md

 #Build
 1. Clone this using `git clone` or Download and Extract the ZIP via Github
-2. Make sure your current folder is MCPatcherPatcher, if you cloned the repository cd `MCPatcherPatcher`.
+2. Make sure your current folder is MCPatcherPatcher, if you cloned the repository `cd MCPPPP/MCPPPP`.
-3. Build the binary in whichever fashion you want, using C++17. (`-fpermissive` is required for gcc)
+3. Build `Source.cpp` in whichever fashion you want, using C++17. (`-fpermissive` is required for gcc)